 When a new employee starts at your law firm, it is important to set the tone on the first day.
-It is true that first impressions do matter a great a deal for a new employee in terms of whether the hire will be succesful.
+First impressions do indeed matter a great deal for a new employee in terms of whether the hire will be successful.

-At the same time, law firms have to get their act together on the first day and script out how first days work for employees to ensure that they are on-boarded correctly.
-To accomplish, law firms need to think long and hard about how they approach the first day with each and every new employee.
+At the same time, law firms have to get their act together on the first day and script out how the first days work for employees to ensure that they are onboarded correctly.
+To accomplish, law firms need to think long and hard about how they approach the first day with every new employee.

-- Who is going to great the new employee when they arrive?
-Whether it’s a human resource employee, partner or other staff member, you want to designate who does this each and every time.
+- Who is going to greet the new employee when they arrive?
+Whether it’s a human resource employee, partner, or another staff member, you want to designate who does this every time.
 If a new employee arrives, and nobody is there to greet them, it can set a negative tone out of the gates.

 - If your new employee is an attorney or paralegal/legal assistant, who is going to meet that new employee to let them know about projects in which they should begin?
 You want to think long and hard about this.
 Otherwise, new employees can literally be twiddling their thumbs for days or weeks with nothing to do.